rlanier-webdev/django-todo/README.md

 ### 7. **Table Pagination**
    - Active and completed tasks are paginated, with a maximum of 10 tasks displayed per page.

+### 8. **📅 Calendar View**
+- Visual overview of all tasks using FullCalendar.
+- Tasks appear on their respective due dates.
+- Hover or click to view task details.
+- Access from the dashboard via the **Calendar View** button.
+- Built with [FullCalendar](https://fullcalendar.io/) for rich interaction and styling.

 ## Cloning the Project

 To clone this project to your local machine and get started, follow these steps: